What Is a Ransomware Attack?

 Here are a couple of IT best practices that every organization should implement:

 - Stay up-to-date with the latest operating software at all times.
 WannaCry, one of the most famous ransomware variants in existence, is an example of a ransomware worm.
 Rather than relying upon phishing emails or RDP to gain access to target systems, WannaCry spread itself by exploiting a vulnerability in the Windows Server Message Block (SMB) protocol.

 - At the time of the famous WannaCry attack in May 2017, a patch existed for the EternalBlue vulnerability used by WannaCry.
 This patch was available a month before the attack and labeled as “critical” due to its high potential for exploitation.
 However, many organizations and individuals did not apply the patch in time, resulting in a ransomware outbreak that infected 200,000 computers within three days.

-- Backups – Because paying the ransom does not guarantee that you will get the private key to restore your data, therefore in case of an attack, you can return files to their original state.
+- Implement backups – Because paying the ransom does not guarantee that you will get the private key to restore your data, therefore in case of an attack, you can return files to their original state.
 Keeping computers up-to-date and applying security patches, especially those labeled as critical, can help to limit an organization’s vulnerability to ransomware attacks.

-This is why it is critical to protect every channel through which content is entering into the organization.
+To prevent ransomware attacks, it is critical to protect every channel through which content is entering into the organization.
 With email still being the dominant entry point for cybersecurity attacks, it continues to remain a weak point in many businesses’ security infrastructure.
 Even the most experienced users are not immune to cyber attackers who continue to develop more sophisticated techniques to deliver ransomware via email.